KalanaHE/NodeJS-Login-Register-2020-10-22/README.md

 http://localhost:4000/api/user/profile

 - in order to access this route first you need to sign in to your account using above signin API and get the token from the response.
-- Then access this endpoint (http://localhost:4000/api/user/profile) by setting Authorization header with this token. (ex: Authorization: Bearer <your token> )
+- Then access this endpoint (http://localhost:4000/api/user/profile) by setting Authorization header with this token. (ex: Authorization: Bearer token )